Doctoral training for PhD students in computer science at Paris-Dauphine

 • do your CSI (comité de suivi individuel) every year

-• organize a pre-defense before the defense (once during your PhD) and use this document
+• organize a pre-defense before the defense (once during your PhD, and no later than three months before the defense) and use this document

 • You're strongly encouraged to: